 - any shelter or crisis help being provided for people who have been evacuated from their homes

-- any assistance with the clean-up process e.g. the provision of skips
+- any assistance with the clean-up process, for example the provision of skips.

 Your local Citizens Advice Bureau

 For support and advice about flooding and sources of financial assistance and crisis help in your area, contact your local Citizens Advice Bureau.

 The most important thing during and after a flood is your own safety.